WendyHanzer/3/Assignment02/README.md

     1) make the cuve orbit and rotate

-    2) stoo the cube from orbiting and rotating
+    2) stop the cube from orbiting and rotating

     3) end the program